pbiecek/shinyApps/trust/readme.md

-This are sources of the app:
+These are sources of the app:
 http://beta.icm.edu.pl/trust